xemul/mosaic/README.md

 Mosaic: a place where metadata and data are.
-Mosaic consists of one (for now) place for metadata -- FS, and zero or more places for VM/CT data -- tesserae.
+Mosaic consists of one (for now) place for metadata -- FS, and zero or more places for VM/CT data -- volumes.

-Tessera: this is where VM/CT files are.
+Volume: this is where VM/CT files are.
 It can be thought of as a disk for VM or FS subtree for CT.